• Cape Perpetua Scenic Area features rocky beaches, tide pools, spouting horns, and mysterious Thor's Well

 There are 26 miles of hiking trails through the pristine coastal forest, Native American shell middens, tidepools, and breathtaking scenic views.

 The 2.2-mile trail of moderate difficulty, gaining 700 feet in elevation, from the visitor center to the West Shelter, offers thrilling ocean views.

 Giant Spruce Trail

-The 2.1-mile trail of easy difficulty, from the Cape Perpetua Visitor Center and back, leads to the Oregon second largest Sitka spruce, known as the "Giant Spruce".
+The 2.1-mile trail of easy difficulty, from the visitor center and back, leads to the Oregon second-largest Sitka spruce, known as the "Giant Spruce".
 The tree is nearly 600 years old and more than 185 feet tall, 40 feet in circumference.